fbpx

 Accessibility Tools

 Easter!
 In some schools, preschools, or classrooms, Easter Hat Parades and Egg Hunts are happening.
 Especially with younger classes.
-Hunts in the community may be fewer or socially-distanced, covid-safe events.
 In case, here are some tips on making the season inclusive.

 Some schools have an Easter Hat parade, inviting children and willing teachers to parade with their hat creations.
 It can also be another opportunity to foster inclusion.
 This article offers many practical suggestions on how to achieve inclusion.